davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

     ```

 4. (Spicy)  Write a method called `vowelRatio()` which inputs a String and returns the fraction of letters that are vowels in the string.
 Assume that `y` is not a vowel.
-You'll need the [String API](StringAPI.pdf).
-    - In the spirit of divide-and-conquer, I'd write a helper (`private`) method that returns whether a given character (`char` data type) is a vowel.
+    - In the spirit of divide-and-conquer, I'd write a helper (`private`) method that returns whether a given character (`char`) is a vowel as a boolean.
 Beware of upper vs. lower case.
 (Yes this method should work for both cases.)
-Assume that `y` is not a vowel.
-    - Finally, beware of integer divide!
+    - Beware of integer divide!

     ```java
     Loops loopie = new Loops();